Crayola Colored Pencils

 Cost – 4/5

 These are some of the cheapest pencils on the market, so they are an excellent bargain for what you are getting.
 There will be slight variations in cost per pencil depending on the quantity purchased, and some of Crayola’s more off-the-wall color sets might fetch a slight premium, but overall you can build a pretty nice color range for relatively cheap.
+And Crayola easily has one of the most recognizable names in the art supplies world so we are relieved to see that they don’t charge a premium just for that.

 Overall Ranking – 3/5